Well that title was a mouthful. Try saying it 5 times fast.

 I finally got some time to meet up with a friend and get some airbrushing lessons.
 So this was the perfect time to undertake the next stage of “Project: Sir-Walks-A-Lot”.
 He base coated most of it while explaining things to watch out for and how to properly use a airbrush.
 All in all it was a great learning experience and I plan to airbrush my Colossal Conquest myself.
 I initially messed up parts of the model when I was trying to use a saw not quite up to the job while converting it and decided to use that as a excuse to work on doing some basic battle damage on it.
 I think it came out decent and might do the same on the Conquest.

 I decided not to post the finished model until after Lock & Load and the reactions there were pretty awesome.
-I will be posting a tutorial of this conversion soon
+Here’s a link to the TUTORIAL as well!

 This picture was actually taken using the light box at Lock & Load.
 Thanks to the PP crew!